 You can be the most skilled fighter in the world,

 but throwing a punch hurts, and will always hurt

+Why BMC in your training?
 Preparing body in mass, speed, stretching, technical skills and cardio endurance is pointless if your training is not focused on being able to resist the pain that comes from impact.
 Does not matter whether this pain comes from defending or attacking: both situations lead to local distress that can jeopardize a fight, and making your sparring sessions continuously distracted by it.

 What is BMC exactly?
 BMC© is the acronym for Bone and Muscle Conditioning (BMC©).
 It is an essential part of martial training because it aims at making the whole body less sensitive to (virtually) any kind of impact.

-Where do BMC exercises originate from?
+Where do BMC principles originate from?
 Bone conditioning exercises have been fine-tuned for centuries in Shaolin Kungfu training as part of a daily mantra, but we have to make clear the fact that, even if BMC© may be seen as a specific routine developed mainly for bone conditioning in martial arts, it is also an extremely efficient practice when targeting muscles with the purpose of hardening them like rock.

 Yes it hurts… It is a very painful workout, let’s face it, but following the motto “adaptation is the key to evolution”, your body – and your brain – will become accustomed to these continuous and voluntary grueling routines: it just takes time, like everything; and just like everything, if you stop practicing it for longer than a week, you have to start (almost) from scratch.